SimoneMariaRomeo/leadership-factory-v2/docs/implementation-steps.md

 Goal: Make /whats-next persist the goal and create a personalized journey (no admin UI yet).

-Step 6 — Minimal /my-profile + /journeys listing
+Step 6 — Full working /my-profile + /journeys listing

 Goal: Give the user somewhere meaningful to land and see their journeys.